Payment Processing System_Web Ready Header

 A merchant services provider is a payment processing company that oversees payment transactions.
 The merchant services provider also ensures that merchants receive their net proceeds.

-Some merchant services providers assign each business a separate account.
+Some merchant service providers assign each business a separate account.
 Other providers pay each merchant’s net proceeds from one combined account.

 Merchant account